Advertisement

 Winchelsea coach Ben Moloney.
 (Image: Darren Phillips)

-Winchelsea coach Ben Moloney spent last night in hospital after suffering a fractured larynx during yesterday’s loss to East Geelong.
+Winchelsea coach Ben Moloney spent last night in hospital after receiving a knock to his throat during yesterday’s loss to East Geelong.

-The first-year Blues coach, who came out of retirement last month, was the victim of a fend-off to the throat during the second quarter at Richmond Crescent.
+The first-year Blues coach, who came out of retirement last month, was the victim of a fend-off during the second quarter at Richmond Crescent.

 Article continues after this ad